 The second, intermediate report should be sent to the EUSP office after the 6th month of the scholarship.
 A detailed overview of expenses should be included.

 At the end of the scholarship, the scholar is required to submit the final report, which is a minimum of 10 pages of his/her work.
 This report should be accompanied by a PDF of the publication(s) resulting from the scholarship.
 The publication(s) should be accepted for presentation at an international meeting in urology and published in the abstract book related to the meeting.

 The scholar may be invited to present his/her work during the EUSP Session at the Annual EAU Congress.

 The regulations of the host centre will apply to the intellectual property and any financial benefits resulting from the research performed under the terms and conditions of this scholarship.
 All the publications must acknowledge the support of the EUSP.

-Log in with your MyEAU credentials to begin the application process.
+Log in below with your MyEAU credentials to begin the application process.